nodejs/node/doc/api/readline.md

 stream as a string.
 This method allows asynchronous iteration of `readline.Interface` objects through `for`-`await`-`of` loops.

-*Note:* Errors in the input stream are not forwarded.
+Errors in the input stream are not forwarded.

 If the loop is terminated with `break`, `throw`, or `return`, [`rl.close()`][] will be called.
 In other words, iterating over a `readline.Interface` will always consume the input stream fully.

+A caveat with using this experimental API is that the performance is currently not on par with the traditional `'line'` event API, and thus it is not recommended for performance-sensitive applications.
+We expect this situation to improve in the future.

 ```js
 async function processLineByLine() {